 I Am The Eagle,

-the stark predator
+The stark predator

-back dropped by the dazzling sun.
+Back-dropped by the dazzling sunlight,

 I measure and reckon upon details;

-the direction and velocity of winds.
+The direction and velocity of winds.

-My talons clutch in a last grip
+My talons clutch in a firm grip

-and the beak, razor edged, rips and tears.
+And my beak, razor edged, rips and tears.

 The aerie lies near the lake

-in the shadow of the high mountain,
+In the shadow of the high mountain.

-unlike the hawk roosting in the valley nearby,
+Unlike the hawk roosting in the valley nearby,

 Many take no heed of me

-bewaring nothing soaring so faraway,
+Aware of nothing soaring so faraway,

-meandering in a distance too foreign
+Meandering in a distance too foreign

-But, coming into that geography,
+Coming into that geography,

-the boundary and parameter of my sharp sight,
+The boundary and parameter of my sharp sight,

 I only need to pounce in a lightning catch and

-swoop them up into some convenient perch.
+Sweep them up into some convenient perch.

 Unlike them, trapped in a scheme

-not of their making, no carrion do I seek.
+Not of their making, no carrion do I seek.

 No trap awaits me.

-a tribute to be taken; ripped and torn,
+A tribute to be taken, ripped and torn,

-pieced just so, for ripe and particular appetites.
+Pieced just so, for ripe and particular appetites.

 The first course is mine and measured to my need.

-The second, gleanings of the harvested carcass,
+The second, are gleanings of the harvested carcass,

-the smaller, savory pieces, I deliver to
+The smaller, savory pieces, I deliver to

-frenzied, nestled eaglets hungry for my return.
+Frenzied, nestling eaglets hungry for my return.

 I am forever soaring above,

-seeking an unguarded opportunity,
+Seeking an unguarded opportunity,

-when they chance a safety that does not exist.
+When they chance a safety that does not exist.

 They feed me and mine according to that covenant,

-governing all things, including me the eagle.
+Governing all things, including me, the eagle.

 chesapiocgrasses.jpg